JuanSLopezCh/SpotifyCharts/README.md

 **Reliability:** Azure SQL Database provides high availability and data redundancy features to ensure the reliability and durability of the stored data.<br>
 By leveraging Azure SQL Database, I was able to create a robust and reliable data storage solution for the Top 200 Global Chart Automation project, enabling seamless data management and analysis.

+## Automation Process
+Every Friday, a Selenium Python script is automated using the Windows Task Scheduler to download and update the server.
+This ensures that the latest data from the Top 200 Global Chart is fetched and stored in the Azure SQL Database, ready for analysis in the Power BI file.

+### Steps Involved:
+**Selenium Script Execution:** A Python script leveraging Selenium is scheduled to run every Friday using the Windows Task Scheduler.
+This script automates the process of accessing the Spotify website, downloading the Top 200 Global Chart data, and saving it locally.<br>
+**Updating the Server:** Once the data is downloaded, the script updates the Azure SQL Database server with the latest information.
+This ensures that the database remains up-to-date with the most recent music trends.<br>
+**Power BI File Update:** After the server is updated, the Power BI file is automatically refreshed to reflect the changes in the dataset.
+This ensures that the visualizations and insights provided in the Power BI file are always based on the latest data.

+### Benefits:
+**Efficiency:** Automating the data retrieval and update process saves time and effort by eliminating the need for manual intervention.<br>
+**Consistency:** By scheduling the script to run at regular intervals, we ensure that the database and Power BI file are consistently updated with the latest information.<br>
+**Timeliness:** Having the data updated every Friday ensures that analysts and stakeholders have access to the most recent insights for informed decision-making.

+By automating the process using the Windows Task Scheduler, we maintain a seamless and efficient workflow for keeping our data and analysis up-to-date.